eliovir/Documentation-1/README.md

 Documentation
 =============

-The Plant Breeding API is documented on the Apiary site, and in the Github repository wikis.
+The Plant Breeding API is documented on the Apiary site and in the Github repository wikis.

 ##Table of contents
 * [Meeting Notes](https://github.com/plantbreeding/documentation/wiki/Meeting-notes)